MapsPeople/docs/src/various/display-rules.md

 ![display-rules-polygon](/assets/cms/interface-overview/Display_Rules_Polygon.png)

+> NOTE: Polygon's operate seperately from tiles.
+Tiles are drawn by MapsPeople and overlaid onto the mapping provider.
+Polygons are an overlay with customisable attributes that are then overlaid on top of the Tiles.
+Therefore, while you can edit the "Polygon" attributes of a POI Location connected to a Tile, you need to account for attributes such as the opacity of the Polygon in the resulting appearance.

 The "Polygon" section contains options related to the appearance of the Polygon.

 1. Visibility - Controls whether the Polygon is visible on the map.